Cost Comparisons for items in our bundle…

 Julianne Rigali, our professional designer, will produce a lovely, personalized site for you that matches your and your books’ personality.
 Check out the example site for a sci-fi, suspense novel.
 You choose colors and fonts, provide personal photos or choose images from copyright free websites.
 You then have a DIY maintenance website.
 Nationally, you should expect to pay for a basic, DIY 3-page website $0-$50.
 For one that is more personalized, $1,000 to $5,000.
 For an advanced website $10,000 to $25,000.
 We offer you a 7-page, customized, personalized website, a $3,000 value for less than $1,000.

-Valued at $45.
+Valued at $85.
 If you haven’t checked out this marvelous tool, do so right now.
 Click on the link and discover a great way to advertise to your target market.
-Your Christian, family-friendly book won’t get lost amid the millions of other books listed at online retail stores.
-This is a $45 value right now that reaches more than 160,000 readers with each social media blast.
-The social media blast is rather temporal, but your book’s advertising page along with the author feature is there for a whole year.
-That’s $45 per year, not per month.
-The website price is subject to change as the site grows in popularity, but you are locked in for a year at no additional charge.
+Your faith-based and/or family-friendly book won’t get lost amid the millions of other books listed at online retail stores.
+This is a $85 value right now that reaches more than 160,000 readers with each social media blast.
+The social media blast is rather temporal, but your book’s advertising page along with the author feature is there forever.
+The website price is subject to change as the site grows in popularity, but you are locked in permanently at no additional charge.

 Valued at $420.
 This is the jewel of the bundle.
 This gives you access to all the training tools/videos, the coaching, the forum where you can meet like-minded Christian authors.
 You have direct access to our publishing and marketing team, all dedicated to helping you build and present the best book possible.
-The beauty of the forum venue rather than Facebook or other social media is the ability to find discussions and topics easily, even if discussed weeks or months or years ago.
-The discussions are evergreen fodder for learning craft and indie publishing information.
+For all the benefits Author Level members enjoy click here.